General Terms and Conditions

 What happens if we find that your existing wiring isn’t up to scratch:

-- If we can’t install in line with these rules then your installation will be paused and we will quote for the work needed to meet the required standards.
+If we can’t install in line with these rules then your installation will be paused and, if possible, we will quote for the work needed to meet the required standards.

-- If the existing electrical arrangements at the property are not in line with these rules or there is something else that makes it unsafe for us to install then we will quote for the work needed to meet the required standards.
+If the existing electrical arrangements at the property are not in line with these rules or there is something else that makes it unsafe for us to install then, if possible, we will quote for the work needed to meet the required standards.

 What happens if your electrical supply is inadequate: